Pamuditha-Madushan/Chat-App-Service-API/README.md

 # Chat-App-Service-API

-Implemented using node.js, mongo db & socket.io

-Backend Development for a # Chat-App-Service
+Backend Development for a # Chat-App-Service-API

+Implemented using Node JS, Mongo DB & Socket.io

+Used ES Modules(MJS)